Kip McKean: International Christian Church

 On 15 October 2006, McKean published in the Portland church bulletin the first of a three-part series entitled, "Partners in the Gospel."
 Though the names "Portland Movement" and "Sold-Out Discipling Movement" had been used for over a year, these three articles were the first formal announcement of the birth of the International Christian Church.
 It was only after this October 2006 date that any church affiliated with the Portland Church changed their name to ICC.

 Since 2006, the congregations under McKean's leadership have been called the International Christian Church.

 In April 2007, McKean and his wife Elena left the Portland International Christian Church to plant the City of Angels International Christian Church in Los Angeles.
 McKean and his wife were accompanied by 40 other leaders from the Portland ICC.

 In 2008, McKean began the benevolent arm of the movement: Mercy WorldWide.

 In 2012, the founding of the International College of Christian Ministries (ICCM) occurred.
 "Bachelor’s, Master’s and Doctorate Degrees are granted according to the SoldOut Movement’s convictions."

 In late 2022 and early 2023, McKean was named as a defendant in several federal lawsuits alleging that the International Churches of Christ and the International Christian Church "covered up sexual abuse of children as young as three years old and financially exploited church members".
 The federal lawsuits were withdrawn by the plaintiffs in July 2023.

+The Dublin International Christian Church became active in 2023 and began recruiting students from the city's universities.
+They preached anti-abortion and anti-LGBT messages on social media.
+In 2025, University College Dublin warned students about the ICC and wrote a letter to them requesting that they stop attempting to recruit students on campus.

+A BBC investigation in 2026 found that the London and Edinburgh ICC pressured members into donating funds and asked to view their bank statements.
+Members were also advised to cut off relationships with friends and family outside the church.